Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \subsubsection{GAN-based methods}

-\textbf{Face synthesis.} Creating realistic faces is essential for deepfake generation, and GANs are widely employed to achieve this \cite{Shen-CVPR-2018, karras-ICLR-2017, Karras-TPAMI-2021, Karras-CVPR-2020, Karras-NeurIPS-2021, Esser-CVPR-2021, Sauer-SIGGRAPH-2022, Fu-ECCV-2022, Xu-CVPR-2023}.
+\paragraph{Face synthesis.} Creating realistic faces is essential for deepfake generation, and GANs are widely employed to achieve this \cite{Shen-CVPR-2018, karras-ICLR-2017, Karras-TPAMI-2021, Karras-CVPR-2020, Karras-NeurIPS-2021, Esser-CVPR-2021, Sauer-SIGGRAPH-2022, Fu-ECCV-2022, Xu-CVPR-2023}.
 Shen \etal~\cite{Shen-CVPR-2018} introduce a third model into the traditional adversarial framework, tasked with determining whether the generated images retain the identity from a reference image.
 This approach enables the method to perform conditional generation.
 Conditional generation is also the focus of Xu \etal~\cite{Xu-CVPR-2023}.
 Their approach synthesizes high-quality 3D heads with control over the camera poses and other facial attributes.
 StyleGAN~\cite{Karras-CVPR-2020, Karras-TPAMI-2021, Karras-NeurIPS-2021} improves the quality of the synthesized images by changing the generator architecture, and leveraging a mapping network to map the usual Gaussian vector to an intermediary latent space.
-The generative network adopts these new latents at different scales in the architecture via AdaIN~\cite{Huang-ICCV-2017} layers.
 Fu \etal~\cite{Fu-ECCV-2022} demonstrate that StyleGAN is also effective for generating full body images.
 Sauer \etal~\cite{Sauer-SIGGRAPH-2022} extend the StyleGAN model, presenting a method that leverages Projected GAN training~\cite{Sauer-NeurIPS-2021}, progressive growing and classifier guidance~\cite{Dhariwal-NeurIPS-2021}, unlocking image synthesis at a resolution of 1024$\times$1024.
-Different from StyleGAN, Esser \etal~\cite{Esser-CVPR-2021} utilize GANs to learn a perceptually rich codebook, representing images as a sequence of codebook entries.
-This approach enables the use of transformers for training.